 DAY 6 (Wed/Sun*): SOUTH COAST (240 km)

 A beautiful drive with many natural wonders awaits you today as you head out over the Eldhraun lava field and across the sandy desert of the south coast, overlooked by mountainous cliffs, glaciers and waterfalls.
 After taking a stroll along the black lava beach of Reynisfjara near Vík, you reach Skógafoss which, at 60m high, is one of the most impressive waterfalls in the country.
-Further west, you stop at the Eyjafjallajökull Information Centre to learn about living next to a glacier and the active volcano which caused such disruption to international air travel in 2010.
+Further west, you stop at the Lava Centre, a new and fascinating and interpretative geological exhibition.
 You continue to the high but narrow Seljalandsfoss where, if you don’t mind getting wet, you can take the trail that goes behind the waterfall.
-Tonight is spent at Hotel Flúðir.
+Tonight is spent at Hotel Flúðir or similar.

 DAY 7 (Thu/Mon*): ICELANDIC HORSES &(160 km)

 A day of classic highlights today as you travel the route of the .
 The day starts, however, at Friðheimar, where you learn about the unique Icelandic breed of horse and see where tomatoes are grown year-round in geothermally-heated greenhouses.
 You then head for the Geysir geothermal area with its hot springs and bubbling pools.
 The original geyser is now dormant but, close by, is Strokkur (“the Churn”), which erupts every few minutes.
 You continue to Gullfoss, (“Golden Falls”), a spectacular double waterfall that tumbles 34m into the Hvítá river.
 Your next stop is at Thingvellir National Park, a UNESCO World Heritage site as the location of the world’s first parliament.
 Returning to , you take a short city tour around the world’s northernmost capital before spending your final night back at Hotel Natura.